Neurogenetics Curriculum

 Key Points

-• Down syndrome (trisomy 21): mild-moderate ID; social strength exceeds other cognitive domains; ASD in ~20%; ADHD in ~35%; early-onset Alzheimer disease (APP and related genes on chr21) in virtually all by age 40s — amyloid accumulation begins in 30s; depression in adults is underrecognized
+• Down syndrome (trisomy 21): mild-moderate ID; social strength exceeds other cognitive domains; ASD in ~20%; ADHD in ~35%; AD neuropathology (amyloid plaques) becomes universal by age 40, with amyloid accumulation often beginning in adolescence/early adulthood.
+Clinical dementia typically manifests in the 50s–60s, with ~50–70% of individuals with DS developing AD by their 60s; depression in adults is underrecognized

 • 22q11.2 deletion syndrome (velocardiofacial/DiGeorge): mild-moderate ID; ADHD (~35%), anxiety disorders, OCD; schizophrenia/psychosis in ~25–30% by early adulthood — the single highest genetic risk factor for schizophrenia; early psychiatric monitoring essential (see the [[cnv-interpretation|CNV Interpretation]] module for details on interpreting 22q11.2 and other pathogenic CNVs)

-• Williams syndrome (7q11.23 deletion, ELN haploinsufficiency): mild-moderate ID; cocktail party personality (hypersocial, loquacious); specific phobias, anxiety (>80%); hyperacusis; relatively spared expressive language; visuospatial deficit; ADHD in 65%
+• Williams-Beuren syndrome (7q11.23 deletion, ELN haploinsufficiency): mild-moderate ID; cocktail party personality (hypersocial, loquacious); specific phobias, anxiety (>80%); hyperacusis; relatively spared expressive language; visuospatial deficit; ADHD in 65%

-• Prader-Willi syndrome (paternal 15q11-13): hyperphagia/obesity; rigidity, tantrums, skin picking (severe OCD-like); high rates of ASD in maternal UPD15 subtype; psychosis rare but severe when present; growth hormone deficiency treated effectively
+• Prader-Willi syndrome (paternal 15q11-13): hyperphagia/obesity; rigidity, tantrums, skin picking (severe OCD-like); high rates of ASD in maternal UPD15 subtype; affective psychosis is common in the maternal UPD15 subtype (~60% in adulthood, with onset typically in late teens to twenties) and less common (~17%) in the paternal deletion subtype; growth hormone deficiency treated effectively

 • Angelman syndrome (maternal UBE3A): happy affect, minimal anxiety; seizures are prominent; sleep disturbance; fascination with water; behavioral phenotype evolves with age — adults may have increasing aggression; limited communication augmented by AAC devices